shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "And the sorceress?
 Where did she go, and why didn't she help Penny?"

 "But Papa, don't you see?
 Penny had become the sorceress.
 She was the one making the gingerbread.
-A new kind of gingerbread."
+A new kind of gingerbread, one that was better than climbing trees."
 Holly stuck her finger in to the bowl of mulberry pie filling, and helped herself to a generous, sticky taste.
 "That was how the sorceress helped Penny."

 "Hmmm."
 Jonah picked up the dough that Holly had rolled out, and carefully set it in the pie tin.
 He grabbed two spoons, handing one to Holly, and they both began spooning the filling into the pie.
+"So then, Penny never climbed another tree?"

+Holly shrugged.

 ***

-The pie was nearly done.
+The pie was baking in the oven; soon it would be finished.
 Jonah still sat at the kitchen table, staring out the window.
 Beside him, Holly clutched a glass of milk, swinging her feet back and forth.

 "It's a sad thing when you know the song, but you can't do the thing the song is telling you to do.
 Isn't it, Poppet?"